TeST TST-5 Variant

 The TeST TST-5 Variant is a Czech homebuilt aircraft that was designed and produced by TeST Gliders of Brno, introduced c.
 1998.
 When it was available the aircraft was supplied as a completely assembled aircraft, without engine or instruments, and also as a kit for amateur construction.

 Design and development

-The TST-5 Variant features a strut-braced shoulder-wing, a two-seats-in-side-by-side configuration enclosed cockpit under a bubble canopy, fixed tricycle landing gear with wheel pants and a single engine in tractor configuration.
+The TST-5 Variant features a cantilever shoulder-wing, a single seat in enclosed cockpit under a plexiglass canopy, fixed tricycle landing gear with wheel pants and a single engine in tractor configuration.

 The aircraft is of all-wood construction.
 Its constant-chord wing with a NACA 4415 airfoil is intended to give docile handling and is supported by "V"-struts.
 The standard engine used is the M-125 powerplant.

 The manufacturer estimated the construction time from the supplied "express-built" kit as 250 hours.